 Travel alert – Polioviruses:

-For individuals from Afghanistan, Philippines, Malaysia, Pakistan, and Yemen
+For individuals from Afghanistan, China, Madagascar, Pakistan, and Yemen

-The aforementioned categories of persons do not have the right to leave the territories of said states, regardless of the border crossing point (road, naval, air), without documents that attest to antipolio vaccination, the authorities of said states having the right to forbid that they leave the territory.
+.
+The aforementioned categories of persons do not have the right to leave the territories of said states, regardless of the border crossing point (road, sea, air), without documents that attest to antipolio vaccination, the authorities of said states having the right to prohibit that they leave the territory.

-Nevertheless, individuals from Angola, Benin, Burkina Faso, Cameroon, Chad, Ivory Coast, D.R.
-Congo, Ethiopia, Ghana, Guinea, Mali, Niger, Nigeria, Central African Republic, Somalia, Sudan, South Sudan, Togo and Zambia
+Also, it is recommended that individuals from Benin, Burkina Faso, Cameroon, Chad, Ivory Coast, D.R.
+Congo, Congo, Egypt, Ethiopia, Ghana, Guinea, Iran, Mali, Niger, Nigeria, Central African Republic, Senegal, Sierra Leone, Somalia, Sudan, South Sudan, Tajikistan, Togo and Uganda